Information and assurance on the key security and data protection controls for orgvue.

 orgvue fulfils compliance with international data protection legislation through a combination of logical controls built-in to the application and those which orgvue adopts as an organization.

 orgvue holds the principle of ‘Data protection by design and by default’ as a core pillar of its architecture and security posture.
-As a true multi-tenanted environment, each orgvue client tenant is logically separated and uniquely encrypted using a dedicated encryption key, ensuring appropriate technical measures are in place to safeguard your data.
+As a true multi-tenanted environment, each orgvue customer tenant is logically separated and uniquely encrypted using a dedicated encryption key, ensuring appropriate technical measures are in place to safeguard your data.
 This is augmented by our access security model which means that you have exclusive control over access to your orgvue data, while orgvue has no access unless you authorize and engage us to.

 orgvue is delivered as Software as a Service (SaaS) and hosted on the Amazon Web Services (AWS) platform. orgvue can be hosted from the AWS us-east-1 (North Virginia), eu-west-1 (Ireland) or ap-southeast-2 (Sydney) Regions.